MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 -
     ``Look`` : a creative layer of modification on the data. ex: a grade.

-Why does I explain you this ?
-Because these components are often mismatched or forgot.
-Unfortunately Substance make no exception here.
+Why do I explain you this ?
+Because these components are often mismatched or forgotten.
+Unfortunately, Substance makes no exception here.

 .. image:: {static}/images/blog/0008/sp-odt-default.png
     :target: {static}/images/blog/0008/sp-odt-default.png
     :alt: View-transform screenshot.

-If you look at the view-transform screenshot above, you can see that each option has the the ``Default`` prefix.
+If you look at the view-transform screenshot above, you can see that each option has the ``Default`` prefix.
 If we have a look at the ``config.ocio`` file from the Substance config, we can see why :